Jim Doran: Regular season

+Playoffs

 Personal life

 Doran rejoined his old Detroit Lions head coach, Buddy Parker, as an assistant with the Pittsburgh Steelers for the 1964 and 1965 seasons.

 He returned to Iowa to farm after football.
 Two of his sons, Jim jr. and Lant Doran played football for Iowa State University.
 The father-sons combined for 9 varsity football letters at ISU, a record for the University.
 Jim died on June 29, 1994, of a heart attack.